Lithax/NanoBit/README.md

 out: Outputs the contents of a register.
 Registers:

-eax: 8-bit general-purpose accumulator.
+eax: 4-bit general-purpose accumulator.
-edx: 8-bit general-purpose data register.
+edx: 4-bit general-purpose data register.
 Control Signals:

 Control signals are wired to perform basic fetch-decode-execute cycles.
 Clock:

 Single clock pulse per instruction cycle.
-This CPU was implemented using Digital Logic Sim, and the assembler has been designed to provide an efficient interface for programming it.
+This CPU was implemented using Digital Logic Sim, and the assembler has been designed to provide an efficient interface for using it.